-- 4.1 The Council's Strategic Risk Register is developed under the risk appetite methodology. - 4.2 The Strategic Risk Register for 2023/24 was initially formulated by the Corporate Leadership Team and presented to the Executive and Performance Scrutiny Committee.
-This initial Register contained fourteen risks, which remained constant throughout 2023/24, as follows: - 1) Failure to engage & influence effectively the Council's strategic partners, council staff and all stakeholders to deliver against the Council's Vision 2025 - 2) Failure to deliver a sustainable Medium-Term Financial Strategy (that supports delivery of Vision 2025). - 3) Failure to deliver the Towards Financial Sustainability Programme whilst ensuring the resilience of the Council. - 4) Failure to ensure compliance with statutory duties/functions and appropriate governance arrangements are in place. - 5) Failure to protect the local authority's vision 2025 due to changing structures and relationships in local government and impact on size, scale and scope of the Council. - 6) Unable to meet the emerging changes required in the Council's culture, behavior and skills to support the delivery of the council's future Vision, transformational journey to one Council approach and service delivery. - 7) Insufficient levels of resilience and capacity exist in order to deliver key strategic projects & services within the Council (in the context of the cost of living crisis impact on households and businesses within the City). - 8) Decline in the economic prosperity within the City Centre. - 9) Failure to deliver key strategic projects. - 10)Failure of the Council's key contractors and partners to remain sustainable and continue to deliver value for money
+- 4.1 The Council's Strategic Risk Register is developed under the risk appetite methodology. - 4.2 The Strategic Risk Register for 2024/25 was initially formulated by the Corporate Leadership Team and presented to the Executive and Performance Scrutiny Committee.
+This initial Register contained fifteen risks, which remained constant throughout 2024/25, as follows: - 1) Failure to engage & influence effectively the Council's strategic partners, council staff and all stakeholders to deliver against the Council's new Vision 2030. - 2) Failure to deliver a sustainable Medium-Term Financial Strategy that supports delivery of the Council's Vision (specifically in relation to the General Fund). - 3) Failure to deliver the Towards Financial Sustainability Programme. - 4) Failure to ensure compliance with existing and new statutory duties/functions. - 5) Failure to protect the local authority's long term vision due to changing structures and relationships in local government and impact on size, scale and scope of the Council. - 6) Unable to meet the emerging changes required in the Council's culture, behaviour and skills to support the delivery of the council's vision, transformational journey to one Council approach and service delivery. - 7) Insufficient levels of resilience, capability and capacity exist in order to deliver key strategic projects & services within the Council. - 8) Decline in the economic prosperity within the City Centre. - 9) Failure to deliver key strategic projects. - 10)Failure of the Council's key contractors and partners to remain sustainable and continue to deliver value for money to the Council.

-- 11)Failure to protect the vulnerable in respect of the Council's PREVENT duties and compliance with safeguarding legislation and procedures - 12)Failure to mitigate against the risk of a successful cyber-attack against the council with significant / critical impact - 13)Impacts of the uncertainty of Government's migration policy on the Council's service delivery, capacity and MTFS as well as the impacts for the City as a whole - 14) Failure to deliver critical services in an emergency situation (e.g. potential for a new pandemic)
+- 11)Failure to protect the vulnerable in relation to the Council's PREVENT and compliance with safeguarding and domestic abuse duties. - 12)Failure to mitigate against the risk of a successful cyber-attack against the council - 13)Impacts of the uncertainty of Government's and other public sector organisations policies on migration policy, asylum dispersal, early prison release etc on the Council's service delivery, capacity and MTFS as well as the impacts on housing, communities and the economic vitality of the City Centre. - 14)Failure to deliver critical services in an emergency situation. - 15)Failure of service delivery leading to reputational impacts on the Council and adverse financial implications.